Former Iona Prep Athlete, 21, Dies Just Before Scheduled Graduation From Binghamton University

 At the time of his death, Chakavarika had just completed his bachelor's of science degree in integrated neuroscience from Binghamton University and was set to graduate on Saturday, May 18.

 Chakavarika was born in Harare, Zimbabwe, Nov.
 21, 1997, to Emily and Mack Chakavarika.
-He was the eldest grandchild to Mr. and Mrs. Bote, his maternal grandparents, and the 12th grandchild to the late Mr. and Mrs. Chakavarika his paternal grandparents.
+He is also survived by two brothers, including Trevor Chakavarika, a rising sophomore at Binghamton.

 From an early age, Clive stood out as a gentleman, loving, caring, giving selflessly and mature beyond his years, according to his obituary.
 He was very smart, independent and highly principled.
 He knew what he wanted and would go after it.